Feb 18, 2010

 the right lines it may aspire to the possession of a fine one… A

 book may be a thing of beauty, and an example of a great craft

 which we must not allow to die.
 The means of craft and the

 aspiration toward beauty live on in our College

 Since its inception in 1963, the Library at Massey College has developed special collections in the History of the Book as well as supporting a working nineteenth-century hand printing shop.

-Marie Korey is Librarian at The Robertson Davies Library, and a scholar of the history of the book.
-We met recently to talk about collecting books in this field.
-I assumed the role of a rich (difficult) book collector (easy) with a passion for books about books (very easy) who had retained Marie with the goal of acquiring the best of the best possible books and materials related to the development of the book.
-Please listen here:
+At the time of this interview Marie Korey was Librarian at The Robertson Davies Library, and a scholar of the history of the book.
+We met to talk about collecting books in this field.
+I assumed the role (difficult) of a rich book collector (easy) with a passion for books about books (very easy) who had retained Marie to help him acquire the best of the best possible books and materials related to the development of the book.